-As of March 31, 2019, we had an aggregate amount at risk under our derivative contracts, excluding TBAs, with 10 counterparties of approximately \$16.2 million.
-We also had \$7.1 million of initial margin for cleared over-the-counter, or "OTC," derivatives posted to central clearinghouses as of that date.
+As of June 30, 2019, we had an aggregate amount at risk under our derivative contracts, excluding TBAs, with 10 counterparties of approximately \$18.6 million.
+We also had \$6.8 million of initial margin for cleared over-the-counter, or "OTC," derivatives posted to central clearinghouses as of that date.
 As of December 31, 2018, we had an aggregate amount at risk under our derivatives contracts, excluding TBAs, with 12 counterparties of approximately \$25.2 million.
 We also had \$8.3 million of initial margin for cleared OTC derivatives posted to central clearinghouses as of that date.
-Amounts at risk under our derivatives contracts represent the excess, if any, for each counterparty of the fair value of our derivative contracts plus our collateral held directly by the counterparty less the counterparty's collateral held by us.
+Amounts at risk under our derivatives contracts, excluding TBAs, with 12 counterparties of approximately \$25.2 million.
+We also had \$8.3 million of initial margin for cleared OTC derivatives posted to central clearinghouses as of that date.
+Amounts at risk under our derivatives contracts represent the excess, if any, for each counterparty of the fair value of our derivative contracts plus our collateral held directly by the counterparty's collateral held by us.
 If a particular counterparty's collateral held by us is greater than the aggregate fair value of the financial derivatives plus our collateral held directly by the counterparty, there is no amount at risk for the particular counterparty.

 We purchase and sell TBAs and Agency pass-through certificates on a when-issued or delayed delivery basis.
 The delayed delivery for these securities means that these transactions are more prone to market fluctuations between the trade date and the ultimate settlement date, and therefore are more vulnerable, especially in the absence of margining arrangements with respect to these transactions, to increasing amounts at risk with the applicable counterparties.
-As of March 31, 2019, in connection with our forward settling TBA and Agency pass-through certificates, we had an aggregate amount at risk with 11 counterparties of approximately \$3.0 million.
+As of June 30, 2019, in connection with our forward settling TBA and Agency pass-through certificates, we had an aggregate amount at risk with 10 counterparties of approximately \$4.7 million.
 As of December 31, 2018, in connection with our forward settling TBA and Agency pass-through certificates, we had an aggregate amount at risk with five counterparties of approximately \$1.7 million.
-Amounts at risk in connection with our forward settling TBA and Agency pass-through certificates represent the excess, if any, for each counterparty of the net fair value of the forward settling transactions plus our collateral held directly by the counterparty's collateral held by us.
-If a particular counterparty's collateral held by us is greater than the aggregate fair value of the forward settling transactions plus our collateral held directly by the counterparty, there is no amount at risk for the particular counterparty.
+Amounts at risk in connection with our forward settling TBA and Agency pass-through certificates represent the excess, if any, for each counterparty of the net fair value of the forward settling transactions plus our collateral held directly by the counterparty less the counterparty's collateral held by us.
+If a particular counterparty's collateral held by us is greater than the aggregate fair value of the forward settling transactions plus our collateral held directly by the count at risk for the particular counterparty.

-We held cash and cash equivalents of approximately \$55.9 million and \$44.7 million as of March 31, 2019 and December 31, 2018, respectively.
+We held cash and cash equivalents of approximately \$42.7 million and \$44.7 million as of June 30, 2019 and December 31, 2018, respectively.